 - Code: Official app for finding legal streaming content

-- Purpose: Discover where to legally watch movies and shows
+- Purpose: Discover where to watch movies and shows legally

 Development and Productivity Tools